(Primitive achondrite-ung in MetBull 98)

 no coordinates recorded

-Nine small stones having a combined weight of 130 g were found near Alargoug, Morocco, and subsequently sold in June 2008 to meteorite dealer G. Hupé.
+Nine small stones having a combined weight of 130 g were found near Alargoug, Morocco and then sold in June 2008 to meteorite dealer G. Hupé.
 A sample was submitted for analysis and classification to the University of Washington in Seattle (A. Irving and S. Kuehner), and NWA 5297 was determined to be a completely metamorphosed chondrite (metachondrite) with similarities to the LL chondrite group.

-Northwest Africa 5297 is composed of olivine, orthopyroxene, and very sodic plagioclase, along with minor taenite and Ni-bearing troilite.
+The initial type specimen analysis of NWA 5297 determined that it is composed of olivine, orthopyroxene, and very sodic plagioclase, along with minor taenite and Ni-bearing troilite.
+Accessory phases found by Dunlap et al. (2015 #2570) include chromite and merrillite.
 It is a texturally evolved meteorite that exhibits a poikiloblastic structure (finer-grained inclusions of one mineral embedded within larger crystals of another mineral) and lacks any relict chondrules.

-Based on AlMg systematics, Dunlap et al. (2015) calculated an upper limit of <4.5679 b.y. ago for the timing of Al/Mg fractionation during differentiation on the NWA 5297 parent body.
-With all of these characteristics taken together, NWA 5297 might be considered as ungrouped, but possibly related to the brachinites.
+Based on AlMg systematics, Dunlap et al. (2015 #5317) calculated an upper limit of <4.5679 b.y. ago for the timing of Al/Mg fractionation during differentiation on the NWA 5297 parent body.
+When all of these data are considered together, NWA 5297 could be considered to be an ungrouped achondrite, but it may be related to the brachinites.
 The specimen of NWA 5297 shown above is a 2.78 g partial slice.